phalcon-orphanage/docs/en/reference/models.rst

     }

 The model Robots now maps to "the_robots" table.
-In addition to the above method the 'initialize' method is available.
+The initialize() method aids in setting up the model with a custom behavior i.e. a different table.
-This method aids in setting up the model with a custom behavior i.e. a different table:
+The initialize() method is only called once during the request.

 .. code-block:: php